MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspgetsockname.md

 ---

 ## -description
-The <b>LPWSPGetSockName</b> function gets the local name for a socket.
+The **LPWSPGetSockName** function gets the local name for a socket.

 ## -parameters